Death notices etc.

 On Saturday evening last, soon after 8 o’clock, as a passenger train was approaching Rowton Bridge, near Waters Upton, on the above line, an old man named John Hughes, aged 66, a pensioner and labourer, rushed from behind one of the abutments of the bridge and deliberately placed his neck on the line. […]

 Shrewsbury Chronicle, 13 May 1870, page 5.
-Reported also in Eddowes’s Journal, 18 May 1870, page 8.
+Reported also in Eddowes’s Journal, 18 May 1870, page 8, and Oswestry Advertiser, 18 May 1870, page page 8.

 Note: Full reports held on file.